n2tr0n/n2-alphastrike-tools/README.md

 **Current Version:** `0.9.3b`

-A collection of tools for Battletech: Alpha Strike
+A collection of homebrew tools for Battletech: Alpha Strike

 ---